xdbfoundation/DigitalBits/docs/software/admin.md

 NB: if you run more than one node, set the `HOME_DOMAIN` common to those nodes using the `NODE_HOME_DOMAIN` property.
 Doing so will allow your nodes to be grouped correctly during [quorum set generation](#home-domains-array).

-If you want other validators to add your node to their quorum sets, you should also share your public key (GDMTUTQ... ) by publishing a digitalbits.toml file on your homedomain following specs laid out in [SEP-20](https://github.com/xdbfoundation/digitalbits-protocol/blob/master/ecosystem/sep-0020.md).
+If you want other validators to add your node to their quorum sets, you should also share your public key (GDMTUTQ... ) by publishing a digitalbits.toml file on your homedomain.

 ### Choosing your quorum set
 A good quorum set:

 * aligns with your organization’s priorities
 * has enough redundancy to handle arbitrary node failures
 * maintains good quorum intersection